Flyer for Women's Empowerment and Human Rights events here.

 Through a play, a documentary, and a series of workshops, the organizers hope to raise awareness about critical human rights issues affecting large numbers of women and girls around the globe.
 The events coincide with International Education Week, coordinated by the Office of Global Initiatives.

-“We want to present positive stories of how families survive and even thrive in the most difficult situations as well as humanize those who are too often marginalized by society,” said William Simmons, professor in the Department of Gender and Women’s Studies and director of the newly created online graduate programs in Human Rights Practice.
+“We want to present positive stories of how families survive and even thrive in the most difficult situations as well as humanize those who are too often marginalized by society,” said William Simmons, professor in the Department of Gender and Women’s Studies and director of the newly created online graduate program in Human Rights Practice.

 The events are being organized by people at the UA and in the community who share a passion for women’s and girl’s empowerment, for the arts, and for the culture of India.
-These include the Human Rights Practice Program; the UA College of Social and Behavioral Sciences; and philanthropists and activists Neelam and Gulshan Sethi; Myrian and Dominic Ortega; Joanna and Bill Wescott; and Elise Collins Shields and Creston Shields.
+These include the Human Rights Practice Program; the UA College of Social and Behavioral Sciences; and philanthropists and activists Neelam and Gulshan Sethi; Myrian and Dominic Ortega; JoAnna and Bill Westcott; and Elise Collins Shields and Creston Shields.
 Additional sponsors include the Tucson Medical Center, YWCA, UA Center for Documentary, The Loft Cinema, the Confluencenter for Creative Inquiry, and a new human rights production company based in Tucson called Split Seed Productions.

 “Gulshan and I love what the College of Social and Behavioral Sciences does,” said Neelam Sethi.
 “We are honored to play a small role in helping them bring about awareness regarding what so many women around the world have to face, and to help empower them with the confidence and skills they need to change their lives and make a difference.”